Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Get-AzOracleDatabaseDnsPrivateView.md

 ocid1.dnsview.oc1.iad.aaaaaaaa6rplfk5emrpuk5bhe7hmnhyqj5xg3zpvqwf27oowux6forjjk3wq
 ```

-Gets a list of the DNS Private Views by location
+Gets a list of the DNS Private Views by location.
+For more information, execute `Get-Help Get-AzOracleDatabaseDnsPrivateView`